victor-nazario/kube-agent/README.md

 # kube-agent

-## Building and Running the Application
+## Building, Running and Deploying the Applications
 The recommended way to build and run this application is using [Docker](https://www.docker.com/), this application provides a ``Dockerfile`` with all the instructions needed to build a working image of the application and its dependencies.